symfony/symfony-docs/workflow/dumping-workflows.rst

 How to Dump Workflows
 =====================

-To help you debug you could dump a representation of your workflow with the use of a ``DumperInterface``.
+To help you debug your workflows, you can dump a representation of your workflow with the use of a ``DumperInterface``.
 Use the ``GraphvizDumper`` to create a PNG image of the workflow defined above::